status-im/nim-chronicles/README.md

 and `dynamic`.

-Please note that Chronicles also allows you to implement custom logging formats through the use of the `customLogStream` facility.
+Please note that Chronicles also allows you to implement custom logging formats through the use of the `customLogStream` facility, or by passing in a module name that implements `LogRecord`, as is done in the `tests/xml_records` - see below.

 ### chronicles_default_output_device